-My current book project, Frontiers of Freedom: Slavery and Gradual Emancipation on the Colombian Black Pacific, is under contract with the Afro-Latin America Series of Cambridge University Press.
-Frontiers of Freedom is a narrative-driven, social, political, and geographical study of the gradual abolition of chattel slavery in the majority-black Colombian Pacific, the largest area in the Americas inhabited primarily by people of African descent and gold mining center of the former Spanish Empire.
-I call the thirty-one years—from the law’s enactment in 1821 to its destruction in 1852 with the final abolition of slavery—the time of “gradual emancipation rule” in the northern Andes.
-From the autonomous rainforests and gold mines of the Colombian Pacific, Frontiers of Freedom rethinks the nineteenth century project of emancipation in Colombia and the Americas.
-While ostensibly designed to gradually destroy the institution of chattel slavery, Frontiers of Freedom argues that speculating slaveholders in Colombia paradoxically came to have an even greater stake in slavery under gradual emancipation rule.
-Gradual emancipation rule produced even cheaper bondspeople, leveled opportunities for diverse stakeholders to partake in the owning and exploitation of young black people, and established new political rituals that reinforced the disciplining logic of the slaveholding order.
+I am the author of Freedom’s Captives: Slavery and Gradual Emancipation on the Colombian Black Pacific (Cambridge University Press, 2021).
+Freedom’s Captives is a narrative-driven, social, political, and geographical study of the gradual abolition of chattel slavery in the majority-black Colombian Pacific, the gold mining center of the former Spanish Empire.
+I call the thirty-one years—from the gradual abolition law’s enactment in 1821 to its destruction in 1852 with the final abolition of slavery—the time of “gradual emancipation rule” in the northern Andes.
+From the autonomous rainforests and gold mines of the Colombian Pacific, Freedom’s Captives rethinks the nineteenth century project of emancipation in Colombia and the Americas.
+I argue that although gradual emancipation rule was ostensibly designed to destroy slavery, paradoxically, speculating slaveholders in Colombia came to have an even greater stake in slavery.
+Gradual emancipation rule expanded opportunities for diverse stakeholders to partake in the owning and exploitation of young black people at cheaper prices and established new political rituals that reinforced the disciplining logic of the slaveholding order.

 I am deeply committed to public historical work and engagement.
 I was previously a regular contributor to Black Perspectives, the leading online platform for public scholarship on global black thought, history, and culture established by the African American Intellectual History Society, and an opinion columnist for the major Latin American media outlet, Telesur.
 I am also the Principal Investigator of “The Free Womb Project,” a bilingual (English and Spanish-language) digital collection of gradual emancipation laws across the eighteenth and nineteenth century Atlantic World.
-I have also served as a Legal Expert for asylum cases related to Colombia and welcome working with new clients.
-At Rutgers, I am the co-founder of the new interdisciplinary Slavery + Freedom Studies Working Group and member of the Global South Workshop in the History Department.
+I have also served as a Country of Origin Information Expert for asylum cases related to Colombia and welcome working with new clients.
+At Rutgers, I am the convener of the interdisciplinary Slavery + Freedom Studies Working Group and member of the Global South Workshop in the History Department.

 I welcome questions and inquiries from graduate applicants in Latin American History and the History of Atlantic Cultures and the African Diaspora.
 I am especially delighted to work with graduate applicants who are interested in the history of Colombia, the Andes, Afro-Latin America, the African diaspora in the Americas, and slavery and emancipation in the Atlantic World.

 Lastly but importantly, I am a first-generation daughter of poor/working-class immigrants from Latin America and a longtime activist involved in social and racial justice movements.
-I have mentored students in the First Generation Network and Mellon Mays Fellowship at Columbia University and Dartmouth College, where I previously taught, and work closely with undergraduate and PhD students at Rutgers.
+I have mentored students in the First Generation Network and Mellon Mays Fellowship at Columbia University and Dartmouth College, where I previously taught, and work closely with undergraduate and PhD students at Rutgers through the Aresty Research Center and History Department.

 - The Afro-Latin American Experience